CPPBeginnersPrograms/basic-programs/README.md

 # basic-programs
-Covers all the Fundamentals of C++ and Data sructures.
+Covers all the Fundamentals of C++ and Data structures.